ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/the-connoisseur-of-random-lava-lamps-are-protecting-your-data.md

 title: 'The Connoisseur of Random: Lava Lamps are Protecting your Data'
 date: 2022-10-15 17:25:50
 tags:
+description: "Have you ever used the Canva website?
+How about Etsy, Walmart, or even Best Buy?
+If so, congrats!
+Your data is being protected by lava lamps.
+Cloudflare is one of the largest global networks, securely providing you access to many of your favorite websites.
+In an attempt to generate more secure encryption keys, they turned to lava lamps.
+While lava lamps are deterministic—they follow an exact set of rules in a particular order—they are mathematically chaotic, meaning that approximate initial conditions won't tell you the final outcome.
+If you are even slightly off when trying to simulate a lava lamp, your results will be almost entirely inaccurate."
+keywords: "connoisseur of random, random numbers, lava lamps, cloudflare, random seed, statistics, cryptography"
 ---

 Have you ever used the Canva website?
 How about Etsy, Walmart, or even Best Buy?
 If so, congrats!
 Your data is being protected by lava lamps.